arduino/docs-content/content/hardware/09.kits/maker/plug-and-make-kit/datasheet/datasheet.md

 | SDA     | I2C Data     |
 | SCL     | I2C Clock    |

-The above pads are generic to all modules and they are on the same bus as the Qwiic connectors.
+The above pads are generic to all Modulino® nodes and they are on the same bus as the Qwiic connectors.
 These provide a place to mount header pins if desired.

+<div style="page-break-after: always;"></div>

-**Module 1x10 Header for Push button and I2C interface controller**
+**1x10 Header for Push button and I2C interface controller**

 | **Pin** | **Function**    |
 | ------- | --------------- |